 - Serve it with rice or roti.

-- Oil – Gram flour absorbs lot of oil.
-When cooking dondakaya one might feel 3 tbsp of oil is too much, but trust me, once you add gram flour the curry will get dry.
+- Oil - Gram flour absorbs lot of oil.
+When cooking dondakaya one might feel 3 tablespoon of oil is too much, but trust me, once you add gram flour the curry will get dry.

-- Gram Flour – I used 3 tbsp of flour and I felt it would have tasted fine even if I added a tablespoon less.
+- Gram Flour - I used 3 tablespoon of flour and I felt it would have tasted fine even if I added a tablespoon less.
 If you wish to have some masala like texture to the curry, please use 3 tbsp, else a little less.